Cysharp/Kokuban/README.md

 # 🖍 Kokuban
-Kokuban makes it easy to style strings on the terminal for .NET applications.
+Kokuban simplifies styling strings in the terminal for .NET applications.
 (Kokuban is "blackboard" in Japanese.)

 ![](docs/assets/Screen-01.png)

-It is based on JavaScript library [Chalk](https://github.com/chalk/chalk) for many of its concepts and some of its code.
+Kokuban is based on JavaScript library [Chalk](https://github.com/chalk/chalk) for many of its concepts and some of its code.

 ## Features
 - Expressive API